Tscubii/win11-intel-mac/README.md

 ### What You Need - T2

 * [Secure Boot set to "No Security"](https://support.apple.com/en-us/102522#:~:text=Open%20Startup%20Security,enter%20its%20password.) (how-to instructions)
-    * Full Security prompts for an integrity check, which will always fail
+    * Full Security prompts for an integrity check, which always fails
     * Medium Security prompts for a macOS reinstall, which is unnecessary
 * [Allowed Boot Media set to "Allow booting from external or removable media"](https://support.apple.com/en-us/102522#:~:text=Open%20Startup%20Security,enter%20its%20password.) (how-to instructions)